ReillyBova/Global-Illumination/README.md

   * `-no_ss` => Disables soft shadows.
 Soft shadows are enabled by default
   * `-lt <int N>` => Sets the number of occlusion + reflectance rays sent per light per sample.
 Used to compute both soft shadows and direct illumination by area light.
 Default is `N=128`
   * `-s <int N>` => Sets the number of occlusion (only) rays sent per light per sample.
 Used to take additional soft shadow estimates (on top of the number specified by the `-lt` flag).
 Default is `N=128`
-* Depth of Field flags:
+* Depth of Field flag:
   * `-dof <int N> <float R>` => Enables depth of field for a camera with radius `R`. `N` samples are sent through the aperture to approximate lense scattering.
 Depth of field is disabled by default.

 ## Program Input